JQrdan/datastream-base/README.md

 # datastream-base

 Base repo for Final year project at University of Exeter.
-This includes the deployment file to start the system as well as a node Kafka producer and Kafka Consumer to check that Kafka is working correctly.
+This includes the deployment scripts to run the full system.

 ### Prereqs